COINHOUSE TERMS AND CONDITIONS OF USE

 Access to a Client’s Coinhouse account is protected by default with an e-mail address as well as a password, both of which are chosen by the Client.
-We recommend that each Client reinforces the security of their Coinhouse Account by enabling double authentication (referred to as 2FA from hereinafter) following the guidelines and explanations provided during account creation as well as in our articles available under the category “Need help?” (https://support.coinhouse.com/hc/en-gb) on our website or by contacting Customer Support.
+Please note that the Customer must choose a complex password that is different from the passwords of their messaging services and other services that offer a password access.
+Access by a third party to a Customer’s Coinhouse Account can result in the theft of the Crypto-assets stored in the Account.
+Coinhouse cannot be held liable for thefts occurring under these conditions.
+We recommend that each Client reinforces the security of their Coinhouse Account by enabling double authentication (referred to as 2FA from hereinafter) following the guidelines and explanations provided during account creation as well as in our articles available under the category “Need help?” (https://support.coinhouse.com/hc/en-gb) on our website, Mobile App or by contacting Customer Support.
 Under no circumstances can Coinhouse be held accountable for any consequences caused by the loss, theft, phishing/hacking, usurpation, fraud, unable to access the email address linked to the Client’s Coinhouse account, their different devices, their phone or 2FA application, the securitisation of their password, their identification documents as well as their proof of residence or funds, which are all the Client’s responsibility.

 Crypto-assets and the technologies on which they are based are innovative and relatively recent.
 Whatever their use (investment value, exchange value, representation of a right, etc.), Crypto-assets and their use entail several risks, including but not limited to: market risk, liquidity risk, volatility risk, and risk of total loss of funds in the event of a manipulation error or loss of the private key.
 These risks are listed and explained on our website under the “Compliance” section (https://www.coinhouse.com/fr/conformite/).